2023 Best Value Natural Resources Conservation Bachelor's Degree Schools in the Far Western US Region

 Read full report on Natural Resources Conservation at California State University - East Bay

-California State University - Long Beach landed the #8 spot in the 2023 rankings for the best value bachelor’s degree natural resources conservation programs.
-CSULB is a very large public school located in the city of Long Beach.
+California State University - Long Beach did quite well in this year’s ranking of the best places for natural resources conservation students to get a bachelor’s degree.
+It came in at #8 on the list.
+CSULB is a fairly large public school located in the city of Long Beach.

 CSULB undergraduate students pay an average of $18,726 in tuition and fees each year.
 Conservation majors at CSULB take out an average of $15,380 in student loans while working on their Bachelor's Degree.